dor-amar/python-devops-course/modules/python-basics/json.md

 ## **Reading JSON With Python**

 In the former sections, you learned how to serialize Python data into JSON-formatted strings and JSON files.
-Now, you’ll see what happens when you load JSON data back into your Python program.
+Now, you'll see what happens when you load JSON data back into your Python program.

 In parallel to `json.dumps()` and `json.dump()`, the `json` library provides two functions to deserialize JSON data into a Python object:

 The **two main ways** to read JSON depending on the source: